 Mexican recipes are great for vegetarians.
 Meat was not plentiful in Mexico before the Spaniards came.
 As a result, Mexican dishes included beans, corn, chili peppers, and spices to give their food a rich and deep flavor.

 If you are inspired to make Mexican recipes regularly, these are the ingredients you will want to keep on hand.

 Chili Peppers: Chilis add great spice and flavor.
 There are a variety of chili peppers with different levels of spice.
 They have been included in Mexican recipes for thousands of years because they grow in Mexico.
 Some of the most common types of chilis include serrano, ancho, and jalapeño.

-Beans: A staple ingredient that gives Mexican recipes the bulk of their nutrition are beans.
+Beans: A staple ingredient that gives Mexican recipes the bulk of their nutrition is beans.
 Black beans and pinto beans are the most common.
-Sometimes they are made into refried beans, but are also included in soups, and salads.
+Sometimes they are made into refried beans but are also included in soups and salads.

 Corn: Corn is the main grain that is used in Mexican cooking.
 It is used to make tortillas, tamales, and is also added in its whole kernel form in rice, soups, and salads.

 Avocado: Avocado gives a natural creaminess to recipes.
 It is used as a dip, such as guacamole, as a garnish on top of tacos, and in salads, and soups.
 Hass avocados are grown in Mexico.

 Tomatoes: Used to make salsas, and as a topping or filling in tacos, and burritos.
 However, tomatoes are also cooked and roasted to create rich sauces that are used to smother enchiladas.